reactors-io/reactors-io.github.io/docs/0.6/events.md

 the `sum` must be executed and wastes computational resources -- in FRP, this is known as a time leak.

-For these reasons, Reactive Collections subscribe to the "If you didn't save it, you don't need it." philosophy.
+For these reasons, Reactors.IO subscribe to the
+"If you didn't save it, you don't need it." philosophy.

 <table class="docs-tip">